missoso/srl-mh-l3-evpn/README.md

         - ip link set eth0 down
       group: server
 ```

+Ethernet0 is disabled since we are not using the mgmt IP

 The 1st bind is the startup configuration and the 2nd one is the daemons setup which defines what protocols will be active, in this case: